Paris: Housing

-Sixty-two percent of its buildings date from 1949 and before, 20 percent were built between 1949 and 1974, and only 18 percent of the buildings remaining were built after that date.
+Sixty-two percent of buildings date from 1949 and before, with 20 percent built between 1949 and 1974.
+18 percent of Paris buildings were built after 1974.
 Two-thirds of the city's 1.3 million residences are studio and two-room apartments.
-Paris averages 1.9 people per residence, a number that has remained constant since the 1980s, but it is much less than Île-de-France's 2.33 person-per-residence average.
-Only 33 percent of principal residence Parisians own their habitation (against 47 percent for the entire Île-de-France): the major part of the city's population is a rent-paying one.
-Social or public housing represented 19.9 percent of the city's total residences in 2017.
-Its distribution varies widely throughout the city, from 2.6 percent of the housing in the wealthy 7th arrondissement, to 24 percent in the 20th arrondissement, 26 percent in the 14th arrondissement and 39.9 percent in the 19th arrondissement, on the poorer southwest and northern edges of the city.
+Paris averages 1.9 people per residence, a number that has remained constant since the 1980s, which is less than Île-de-France's 2.33 people-per-residence average.
+Only 33 percent of Parisian principal residents own their habitation, against 47 percent for the wider Île-de-France region.
+Most of Paris's population rents their residence.
+In 2017, social or public housing was 19.9 percent of Paris's residences.
+Its distribution varies widely throughout Paris, from 2.6 percent of the housing in the wealthy 7th arrondissement to 39.9 percent in the 19th arrondissement.

-On the night of 8–9 February 2019, during a period of cold weather, a Paris NGO conducted its annual citywide count of homeless persons.
+In February 2019, a Paris NGO conducted its annual citywide count of homeless persons.
 They counted 3,641 homeless persons in Paris, of whom twelve percent were women.
 More than half had been homeless for more than a year.
 2,885 were living in the streets or parks, 298 in train and metro stations, and 756 in other forms of temporary shelter.
 This was an increase of 588 persons since 2018.